hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that the sum of all percentages for the year's expenses equals 100%.
 1. Verify that clicking on a selected category displays expenses by subcategories for the current year.
 1. Verify that clicking on a selected category displays expenses by subcategories for selected year.

+#

+I believe it is necessary to refine the structure of the requirements - the order of describing the requirements and provide detailed descriptions for all buttons and field names.
+The documentation doesn't provide information about the consequences if the user fails to perform the required actions.